DARIAEngineering/dcaf_case_management/docs/INTRO_BLURB.md

 * The DARIA codebase (and its README, and Issues list): https://github.com/DCAFEngineering/dcaf_case_management
 * Join the code for DC slack here: https://codefordc.org/slack (we're in the channel #dcaf_case_management, and tend to be pretty responsive)
-* Stack-wise: It's a Rails application that mostly hews to rails defaults (though we use mongodb instead of postgres).
+* Stack-wise: It's a Rails application that mostly hews to rails defaults wherever possible.
 We have a docker build if you'd rather not deal with installing stuff.
 There's relatively little fancy stuff in it.
 More particular directions are in the README.

 We look forward to having you!